 Jelly Beans

 Jelly beans are not gummy candies.
-They have a different structure:
+Their structure is different:

-• Center: A firm, chewy interior often made from a starch‑based gel (sometimes called a "jelly" center) that is set by heating and cooling, but not necessarily a thermally irreversible gel.
+- Center: A firm, chewy interior, often from a starch-based gel (sometimes called a "jelly" center) set by heating and cooling, but not necessarily a thermally irreversible gel.

-• Texture: The combination of a crunchy shell and a soft, slightly gummy interior gives a distinct two‑phase bite, unlike uniform gummy texture.
+- Texture: The crunch shell with a soft, slightly gummy interior gives a distinct two-phase bite—nothing like the uniform texture of a gummy.

-Because the core is a gel but the candy’s overall identity includes a brittle shell, jelly beans are classified as a separate confection-often in the "jelly candy" category rather than "gummy candy."
-Their processing is different from the single‑mold, thermally irreversible gel method used for gummies.
+Because the core is a gel but the candy's overall identity includes a brittle shell, jelly beans land in the "jelly candy" category, not "gummy candy."
+Their processing is completely different from the single-mold, thermally irreversible gel method used for gummies.

 Fruit Chews

-Fruit chews, such as Starburst or Skittles (chew version), also do not meet the gummy definition.
-They are:
+Fruit chews—like Starburst or Skittles (chew version)—also don't meet the gummy definition:

-• Processed by cooking sugar, corn syrup, and fats to form a plastic, taffy‑like mass that is then cooled and shaped.
+- Processed by cooking sugar, corn syrup, and fats to form a plastic, taffy-like mass that's then cooled and shaped.

-• Not based on a thermally irreversible gel.
-Instead, the chewiness comes from the sugar/fat matrix, not from a gelling agent network.
+- Not based on a thermally irreversible gel.
+The chewiness comes from a sugar/fat matrix, not from a gelling agent network.

 Fruit chews are properly classified as chewy candies or caramel-type confections, not gummies.